Nevis: Politics

-The political structure for the Federation of Saint Kitts and Nevis is based on the Westminster Parliamentary system, but it is a unique structure in that Nevis has its own unicameral legislature, consisting of His Majesty's representative (the Deputy Governor General) and members of the Nevis Island Assembly.
+The political structure for the Federation of Saint Kitts and Nevis is based on the Westminster Parliamentary system, but it is a unique structure in that Nevis has its own unicameral legislature, consisting of the monarch's representative, the Deputy Governor General, and members of the Nevis Island Assembly.
 Nevis has considerable autonomy in its legislative branch.
 The constitution actually empowers the Nevis Island Legislature to make laws that cannot be abrogated by the National Assembly.

-Nevis has a constitutionally protected right to secede from the federation, should a two-thirds majority of the island's population vote for independence in a local referendum.
+Nevis has a constitutionally protected right to secede from the federation should a two-thirds majority of the island's population vote for independence in a local referendum.
 Section 113.(1) of the constitution states: "The Nevis Island Legislature may provide that the island of Nevis shall cease to be federated with the island of Saint Christopher and accordingly that this Constitution shall no longer have effect in the island of Nevis."

 Nevis has its own premier and its own government, the Nevis Island Administration.
 It collects its own taxes and has a separate budget, with a current account surplus.
 According to a statement released by the Nevis Ministry of Finance in 2005, Nevis had one of the highest growth rates in gross national product and per capita income in the Caribbean at that point.

 Elections

 Nevis elections are scheduled every five years.
-The Nevis elections of 2013, called on 23 January 2013, was won by the party in opposition, the Concerned Citizens Movement (CCM), led by Vance Amory.
+The Nevis elections of 2013, called on 23 January 2013, were won by the party in opposition, the Concerned Citizens Movement (CCM), led by Vance Amory.
 The CCM won three of the five seats in the Nevis Island Assembly, while the incumbent party, the Nevis Reformation Party (NRP), won two.

 In the federal elections of 2010, the CCM won two of the three Nevis assigned Federal seats, while the NRP won one.
 Of the eight Saint Kitts assigned federal seats, the St Kitts-Nevis Labour Party won six and the People's Action Movement (PAM) two.